NuGet/docs.microsoft.com-nuget/docs/hosting-packages/NuGet-Server.md

 ## Configuring the Packages folder

-With `NuGet.Server` 1.5 and later, you can more specifically configure the package folder using the `appSetting/packagesPath` value in `web.config`:
+With `NuGet.Server` 1.5 and later, you can customize the package folder using the `appSettings/packagesPath` value in `web.config`:

 ```xml
 <appSettings>